bennoloeffler/decision-konsent/README.md

 1. tests of all routes
 1. all data as subscription (especially the "active konsent")
 1. remove error after 20 seconds
+1. provide a websocket notify api that is easy to implement in other languages: json
+   {"id" 17}
+1. provide spec for API (swagger)
+1. provide spec for konsent data

 ## Prerequisites